 Transfer Policy for students from selected community colleges with an Associate of Arts Degree

 Transfer students admitted to the college prior to 2022 from the following colleges who have earned an Associates of Arts degree will be admitted to Cornell College with all BA general education requirements having been met: Des Moines Area Community College, Eastern Iowa Community College, Harper College, Hawkeye Community College, Kirkwood Community College, Minneapolis Community and Technical College, Normandale Community College, and Southeastern Community College.
-On a case-by-case basis, Academic Affairs and the Registrar’s Office shall be permitted to extend the agreement to students earning an AA from other community colleges when their curricula similarly reflect the broad range of general education requirements at Cornell College.
+On a case-by-case basis, Academic Affairs and the Registrar’s Office shall be permitted to extend the AA degree approval to students earning an AA from other community colleges when their curricula similarly reflect the broad range of general education requirements at Cornell College.
 To complete a Cornell degree, transfer students will need to earn at least 16 credits at Cornell and fulfill all other applicable graduation requirements.

 Transfer Policy for students from selected community colleges with an Associate of Science Degree

 Transfer students admitted to the college prior to 2022 from the following colleges who have earned an Associates of Science degree as well as the additional course credits shown in the table below will be admitted to Cornell College with all BA general education requirements having been met: Des Moines Area Community College, Eastern Iowa Community College, Harper College, Hawkeye Community College, Kirkwood Community CollegeNormandale Community College, and Southeastern Community College.
-On a case-by-case basis, Academic Affairs and the Registrar’s Office shall be permitted to extend the agreement to students earning an AS from other community colleges when their curricula similarly reflect the broad range of general education requirements at Cornell College.
+On a case-by-case basis, Academic Affairs and the Registrar’s Office shall be permitted to extend the AS degree approval to students earning an AS from other community colleges when their curricula similarly reflect the broad range of general education requirements at Cornell College.
 To complete a Cornell degree, transfer students will need to earn at least 16 credits at Cornell and fulfill all other applicable graduation requirements.

 |Additional Course Requirements Required of AS Degree: